Columbia Engineering Class Day

 - Noise-making devices, including airhorns and cowbells

-- Any item that may interfere with or distract graduation speakers, graduates, or guests
+- Any item that might interfere with or distract speakers, graduates, or guests

 - Weapons of any kind, including pepper spray or mace